react-navigation/react-navigation.github.io/versioned_docs/version-5.x/nesting-navigators.md

 });
 ```

-## Nesting multiple stack navigators
+## Nesting multiple navigators

-It's sometimes useful to nest multiple stack navigators, for example, to have [some screens in a modal stack and some in regular stack](modal.md).
+It's sometimes useful to nest multiple navigators such as stack or drawer, for example, to have [some screens in a modal stack and some in regular stack](modal.md).

-When nesting multiple stacks or drawers, headers from both child and parent navigators would be shown.
+When nesting multiple stack or drawer navigator, headers from both child and parent navigators would be shown.
 However, usually it's more desirable to show the header in the child navigator and hide the header in the stack navigator.

 To achieve this, you can hide the header in the screen containing the navigator using the `headerShown: false` option.